Latin name: Fragaria vesca

-These strawberries are an Alpine type known for their abundant harvest of sweet, flavorful berries.
-Strawberries are a delicious source of vitamin C, folate, and healthful flavonoids including anthocyanins and ellagic acid, which are antioxidants!
+These strawberries are an alpine type known for their abundant harvest of sweet, flavorful berries that will add a beautiful pop of red to your Gardyn.
+Strawberries are a delicious source of vitamin C, folate, and healthful flavonoids including anthocyanins and ellagic acid, both of which are antioxidants!

-💡Temperature: Mini Strawberries prefer warmer temperatures, in the 70-85°F range, and thrive in 60-75% relative humidity.
+💡Temperature: Prefer warmer temperatures in the 70-85°F range and thrive in 60-75% relative humidity.
 Watch out for browning on the edges of the leaves, which is a sign their environment is too dry.
 If you see this, try adding a humidifier near your Gardyn!

 🐝 Pollination: Mini Strawberries require help with pollination to encourage flowers to form fruit.
 When the white flowers appear, hold each flower gently between your index and middle fingers.
 Intentionally swirl the entire flower head 2-3 times with your thumb, ensuring you touch the entire surface.
 Pollination is an art, and uneven or incomplete pollination can cause your fruit to form funny (though still edible) shapes!
 Once pollinated, the flower will drop its petals and transform into a berry.